This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working

-One characteristic of stage IV mesothelioma is metastasis.
-Metastasis is the spread of the cancer parts of the body separate from where the cancer originated.
-Many patients with mesothelioma will die before this happens, because the spread of the cancer within the chest cavity is often fatal.
-However, some patients do experience metastasis, including the spread of the cancer to the brain.
+Metastasis is the spread of the cancer to other parts of the body separate from where the cancer originated.
+Sometimes this happens before patients are even diagnosed.
+For others, it may never happen.
+Many patients with mesothelioma will die before this happens, because the spread of the cancer within the chest cavity is typically very aggressive.

 The most common sites for metastatic tumors in mesothelioma patients are the liver, kidneys, and the second lung.
 A small percentage of patients experience brain metastasis.
 A brain tumor is particularly difficult to treat and can cause serious problems.
 Treatment may include radiation and surgery.
 Chemotherapy is typically not helpful.
 At this stage of the disease, the goal of most treatments is palliative care.

 What is Metastasis?

 Metastasis is the spread of cancer beyond its original location to other parts of the body.
 Metastatic cancer is stage IV, the most advanced stage for most cancer types.
 Mesothelioma is no exception and stage IV is defined by metastasis, although not all mesothelioma patients live long enough to experience this stage.

 The cancer cells that make up metastatic tumors resemble those from the original tumor.
 So, when someone with mesothelioma develops metastatic brain tumors, the tumor cells actually resemble mesothelioma cells rather than brain cells.
 The ability of cancer to spread through the body is one characteristic that makes it dangerous and potentially fatal.
 Cancer spreads when cells from the original tumor break off and travel through the walls of blood vessels or lymph nodes.
 From there, the cells can move through the blood or lymphatic system to lodge in other parts of the body.

 Metastatic Brain Tumors